European pine marten: Distribution and habitat

+Ireland

-The marten is still quite rare in Ireland, but the population is recovering and spreading; its traditional strongholds are in the west and south, especially the Burren and Killarney National Park, but the population in the Midlands has significantly increased in recent years.
-A study managed by academics at Queen's University Belfast, using cameras and citizen scientists, published in 2015, showed that pine martens were distributed across all counties of Northern Ireland.
+The European pine marten is still quite rare on the island of Ireland, but the population is recovering and spreading.
+Its traditional strongholds are in the west and south, especially the Burren and Killarney National Park, but the population in the Midlands has significantly increased in recent years.
+The European pine marten is distributed across all counties of Northern Ireland.
+The predation of eastern grey squirrels by European pine martens has been beneficial for the population of the native red squirrel.

 Behaviour and ecology

-Martens are the only mustelids with semiretractable claws.
+The European pine marten is the only mustelid with semiretractable claws.
 This enables them to lead more arboreal lifestyles, such as climbing or running on tree branches, although they are also relatively quick runners on the ground.
 They are mainly active at night and dusk.
 They have small, rounded, highly sensitive ears and sharp teeth adapted for eating small mammals, birds, insects, frogs, and carrion.
-They have also been known to eat berries, birds' eggs, nuts, and honey.
+They have also been known to eat berries, fruits, birds' eggs, nuts, and honey.
 The European pine marten is territorial and marks its home range by depositing feces.
 Its scat is black and twisted.
-The diet of the pine marten includes small mammals, carrion, birds, insects, and fruits.

 The recovery of the European pine marten in Ireland has been credited with reducing the population of invasive grey squirrels.
 Where the range of the expanding European pine marten population meets that of the grey squirrel, the population of the grey squirrels quickly retreats and the red squirrel population recovers.
 Because the grey squirrel spends more time on the ground than the red squirrel, which co-evolved with the pine marten, they are thought to be far more likely to come in contact with this predator.

 Lifespan

 The European pine marten has lived to 18 years in captivity, but the maximum age recorded in the wild is only 11 years, with 3–4 years being more typical.
 They reach sexual maturity at 2–3 years of age.
-Copulation usually occurs on the ground and can last more than 1 hour.
-Mating occurs in July and August but the fertilized egg does not enter the uterus for about 7 months.
-The young are usually born in late March or early April after a month-long gestation period that happens after the implantation of the fertilized egg, in litters of one to five.
+Copulation usually occurs on the ground and can last more than an hour.
+Mating occurs in July and August, but the fertilized egg does not enter the uterus for about 7 months.
+The young are usually born in late March or early April, in litters of one to five, after a month-long gestation period that happens after the implantation of the fertilized egg.
 Young European pine martens weigh around 30 g at birth.
 The young begin to emerge from their dens around 7–8 weeks after birth and are able to disperse from the den around 12–16 weeks after their birth.

+Predators

+Larger mammalian predators and birds of prey, such as Eurasian lynx, wolverine, red fox, golden eagle, Eurasian eagle-owl, Eurasian goshawk and white-tailed eagle, prey on European pine martens, especially young individuals.